 When we take on a client, ADP serves, in effect, as our client's “outside general counsel.”
 Our work is devoted to ensuring that each client has access to free services to meet their own internal legal needs.

-We provide our services—without charge—exclusively to animal protection nonprofits.
+We provide our services—without charge—exclusively to animal protection and plant-based diet change nonprofits.

 This includes organizations devoted to:

 (2) maintaining sanctuaries and rescues for wild animals, companion animals and farmed animals; and

 (3) bringing about plant-based diet-change for the benefit of farmed animals and the environment.

 We consult with our clients and guide them on the many day-to-day issues that arise in the course of a nonprofit’s work.
 We also work with clients on an on-going basis on long-term strategies, organizational health and how most effectively to accomplish their goals.

 If you plan to start and operate a non-profit, simply incorporating as a non-profit corporation is not enough.
 Except in limited circumstances, you must apply for and obtain recognition of your tax-exempt status from the IRS; and charitable non-profits (501(c)(3) organizations) must comply with state registration requirements to solicit and receive charitable donations.
 ADP can assist with all the necessary steps in forming a non-profit.
 Once established, ADP can assist with drafting bylaws that protect the organization, minimize risk, and set guidelines for smooth operations.